 With managed auto-scaling (which you can turn off), you can set limits for the number of containers used.
 You’re also able to define resource thresholds that trigger scaling.
 Logs detail all scaling events, so you can view what’s been happening with your site whenever you want.

 This chart shows how Convesio’s hosting services have improved load times:

 Convesio’s custom-built caching is specifically designed for WordPress.
 Since it’s built-in to the platform, there’s no need for a dedicated plugin.
-You can use it alongside other plugins designed for speed optimization, too.
+For example, if you have a favorite image optimization plugin or service that you use, you can still use it alongside Conversio’s caching system.